Go to content

 The papers, books, and multimedia materials that we present here include these findings as well as a coherent narrative of them.
 These works have been presented in various scientific publications and, due to the multiple branches that derive from them, our team has also opted for digital publication under the Creative-Commons license in order to facilitate their dissemination to the scientific community and interested public.

-Una misa fúnebre para Giorgione en “Las Bodas de Caná” (1563) del Veronés.
+Una misa fúnebre para Giorgione en “Las Bodas de Caná”.
 Más allá del consort Original

 Giorgio de Castelfranco, llamado Giorgione, era el personaje central a cuyo alrededor Paolo Caliari estructuró en origen la disposición del grupo instrumental de Las Bodas de Caná.
 Para ello se sirvió de un diseño basado en un consort vocal junto a Giorgione y su laúd, acompañado de sí mismo al clavicémbalo.
 La escena incluía también algunos laúdes “silenciosos” sobre su propio instrumento.

-As we have mentioned before, this scientific work began in 2016 documenting the presence of Diego Ortiz and Giorgione in the great canvas of Veronés, but at that time nothing made us suspect the marvelous task that awaited us after this discovery and that is why we want to invite, from here, everyone to take part of this research.
+As we have mentioned before, this scientific work began in 2016 documenting the presence of Diego Ortiz and Giorgione in the great canvas of Veronese, but at that time nothing made us suspect the marvelous work that awaited us after this discovery and that is why we want to invite, from here, everyone to take part of this research.

 Publications